simalexan/jeffjs/README.md

 # Jeff.js

-### Jeff is your tool for generating serverless Node.js applications
+### Jeff is your tool for generating and deploying serverless JavaScript applications